SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/04_CPP_Course.md

 int main()
 {
 	int a[] = {1, 2, 3};
-	func(a); // The type of the argument is int[3] the type is converted to int* type with array decay.
-That means exact match }
+	func(a); // The type of the argument is "int[3]" the type is converted to "int*" type with array decay.
+That means exact match
+}
 ```